Matthias-Fauconneau/serenity/README.md

 - ascii
   Volume of the rounded maximum radii exported in ASCII format (one sample per line formatted as "x, y, z, r")
 - png-{source,denoised,colorize,distance,skeleton,maximum}
-  Image slices of the volume exported in PNG format (normalized and gamma-compressed for visualization)
+  %Image slices of the volume exported in PNG format (normalized and gamma-compressed for visualization)
 - bmp-{source,denoised,distance,skeleton,maximum}
-  Image slices of the volume exported in BMP format (unnormalized and linear for interoperation)
+  %Image slices of the volume exported in BMP format (unnormalized and linear for interoperation)
 - [bmp-]denoised-connected
   Denoised volume with all unconnected pores set to "value"
   - value = <decimal>|<integer> [mandatory]